A series of books by Robin Jarvis

 - Getting Crap Past the Radar: It's heavily implied Madame Akkikuyu spent her youth as a prostitute.

 - God of Evil: The Raith Sidhe, which includes Hobb, Mabb and Bauchan.
 Scarophion from Thomas also applies.
+Jupiter himself is a borderline case at the height of his power.

 - Heroic Sacrifice: Madam Akkikuyu throwing herself on the bonfire to stop Jupiter's plans in the second book.
 While she earns *personal* redemption, Jupiter's spirit finds his way to freedom anyway...